Dog Bite Injury Attorney in Jersey CitySchedule a Free Consultation

 The short answer is yes.
 According to data from the Insurance Information Institute, dog bite claims cost homeowners insurers $797 million in 2019.
 In 2019, New Jersey was one of the top ten states for dog bite claims, with 699 total claims costing $33.5 million.

-We understand that, in many dog bite cases, the dog’s owner may be a friend or a family member, so you may be hesitant to pursue compensation.
-Fortunately, in almost all dog bites instances, it is the dog owner’s homeowners insurance policy that covers your expense or losses, not the dog owner themselves.
+In many dog bite cases, we understand that the dog’s owner may be a friend or a family member, so you may be hesitant to pursue compensation.
+Fortunately, in almost all instances, the dog owner’s homeowners insurance policy covers your expenses or losses, not the dog owner themselves.

 Many homeowner’s insurance policies cover dog bite incidents.
 However, getting the insurance company to pay you what you’re owed is another matter entirely.
 Some insurance companies will value profits over your health and safety and offer you a significantly smaller settlement than what you really deserve.
 Having an attorney back you up can make a world of difference.

 We will negotiate with insurance adjusters on your behalf in order to make sure they are fairly compensating you for your injuries and not taking advantage of you.
 If an insurance company is unwilling to negotiate in good faith, the legal team at Brach Eichler Injury Lawyers is ready and willing to take them to court.
 Their first priority may be protecting their profits, but our first priority is protecting you.